furkancosgun/IOS-Swift-Market-App/README.md

 -	Can add to cart edit cart delete cart.
 -	Can write comments read comments.
 -	Can add to favourites, delete from favourites.
--	Creating an order (coming soon).
+-	Creating an order
+-	Search Location
+-	Order save with current location or selected location

 ## Tech Stack